extrawurst/extrawurst.github.io/_posts/2020/2020-05-08-gitui-release.md

 # What?

 `gitui` is becoming my GUI alternative for using git.
 So far it only supports a few features but my goal is to extend it as needed.
-My focus is not to build a git cli substitute though, gitui is supposed to help out on tasks that are cumbersome todo on the cli for pure mortals like me.
+My focus is not to build a git cli substitute though, gitui is supposed to help out on tasks that are cumbersome to do on the cli for pure mortals like me.
 The main features so far:

-* staging parts of files (hunks)
+* staging parts of files ((c)hunks)
 * browsing the commit history
-* inspectint large diffs/changesets
+* inspecting large diffs/changesets
 * reverting changes
 * staging/unstaging file trees
 * written in **Rust** for safety and speed